Discipline: Literature – translation

 Region: Paris, FRANCE and Stanford, CA

-MacDowell fellowships: 2012
+MacDowell Fellowships: 2012

 Beverley Bie Brahic is a Canadian poet, translator, and critic who lives in Paris, France and Stanford, California.
 Her collection of poems, White Sheets (CBeditions, Fitzhenry & Whiteside) was a 2013 Forward Prize finalist, and her translation Apollinaire: The Little Auto was awarded the 2013 Scott Moncrieff Prize.
 Other translations include Francis Ponge, Unfinished Ode to Mud, a Popescu Prize finalist; Yves Bonnefoy, The Present Hour; Jacques Derrida, Geneses, Genealogies, Genres, & Genius; Julia Kristeva, The Incredible Need to Believe, a French-American Foundation Prize finalist; and numerous books by Hélène Cixous, including Manhattan and Portrait of Jacques Derrida as a Young Jewish Saint.
 Beverley Bie Brahic is a regular contributor to The Times Literary Supplement, Poetry and other publications.
 Currently she is working on a translation of Yves Bonnefoy’s The Anchor’s Long Chain for Seagull Books.